revotesha/german-to-english-transformer/README.md

-# German-to-English Transformer Model with PyTorch
+# German-to-English Transformer Model with PyTorch Primitives

 This is code to train a transformer-based German-to-English translation model using PyTorch primitives.
 The code is in the `scripts/modeling` folder, where `model.py` defines the model classes, `train.py` handles training, and `evaluate.py` evaluates the model on a validation set.
 The current evaluation metric is the ROUGE score.